Difference-in-Differences Estimators When No Unit Remains Untreated: Applications

 \paragraph{The Stute test of the homogeneous and linear effect assumption is not rejected, thus lending some support to TWFE estimators with linear trends.} To test if heterogeneous effects could bias the TWFE estimators with linear trends, we run a joint Stute test of the following null:

 The test is not rejected (p-value=0.40).
-In view of Point 2 of Theorem \ref{thm:HAD_testability_robustnessTWFE}, as there seems to be a QUG in this application and pre-trends tests of \eqref{eq:PT_with_lintrends} are not rejected, the fact that the Stute test is not rejected lends some support to the homogeneous and linear effect condition in Assumption \ref{hyp:HAD_conditionunbiasedTWFE}, and therefore to TWFE estimators with linear trends.
-However, with only 103 observations and four years of data, it could also be that the Stute test lacks power to detect heterogeneous effects, so this conclusion remains tentative.
+In view of Point 2 of Theorem \ref{thm:HAD_testability_robustnessTWFE}, as there seems to be a QUG in this application and pre-trend tests of \eqref{eq:PT_with_lintrends} are not rejected, the fact that the Stute test is not rejected lends some support to the homogeneous and linear effect condition in Assumption \ref{hyp:HAD_conditionunbiasedTWFE}, and therefore to TWFE estimators with linear trends.
+However, with only 103 observations and four years of data, it could also be that the pre-trend and Stute tests lack power, so this conclusion remains tentative.